 - Industrial or abandoned buildings (please be safe)

-- Local attractions (Dallas have a butterfly center)
+- Local attractions (Dallas has a butterfly center)

 - Look for graffiti and murals